gsoft-inc/wl-squide/docs/reference/routing/useRenderedNavigationItems.md

 ### Parameters

 - `navigationItems`: An array of `NavigationItem` to render.
-- `renderItem`: A function to render a regular navigation item.
+- `renderItem`: A function to render a single link from a navigation item
-- `renderSection`: A function to render a section navigation item.
+- `renderSection`: A function to render a section from a collection of items.

 ### Returns